babowsk1/T-Sol-Compiler/external-function-calls.md

 ## Synchronous calls

-TON Solidity compiler allows user to perform synchronous calls.
+T-Sol compiler allows user to perform synchronous calls.
 To do it user should call a remote contract function with `.await` suffix.
 Example:

 ```TVMSolidity